project-chip/matter.js/packages/examples/README.md

 The different examples and what they do is described in the relevant README.md files in the respective directories.

+### Device Examples

+All examples that have a name starting with `device-` are examples for different types of matter devices.
+They show how to implement a device with different features and how to interact with it.
+These can be paired by any ecosystem or controller that supports test devices.

+### Controller Examples

+All examples that have a name starting with `controller-` are examples for different types of matter controllers.
+They show how to implement a controller.
+These can pair any matter device.

 ## Installation

 ### From NPM